isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 `SQL_MODE` helpfully detected the problem and prevented data loss.
 As usual, `SQL_MODE` was as useless as it was helpful - while it prevented data loss, it did not directly point us into the right direction with its error messages.

-By turning off `SQL_MODE` we get the clipped values copied and a bunch of warnings that everybody ignores all of the time, anyway, so I guess it's an improvement.
+By turning off `SQL_MODE` we get the clipped values copied and a bunch of warnings that everybody ignores all the time, anyway, so I guess it's an improvement.

 ### Allowed and disallowed functions

-For generated columns to work it is a requirement that the functions are deterministic, idempotent and side-effect free.
+For generated columns to work it is a requirement that the functions are deterministic, idempotent and side effect free.
 All user defined functions and stored functions are disallowed, and the usual suspects from the set of builtins are also out:

 ```sql
 mysql> create table testme (id integer not null primary key auto_increment, a integer, b integer, c integer as (sleep(2)));